zammad/zammad-user-documentation/ticket-pane-ticket-view.rst

 State
 -----
-You can learn more about states within Zammad here_.
+You can learn more about states within Zammad :doc:`here </zammad-ticket-states>`.

-.. _here: zammad-ticket-states.html

 Priority
 --------